Key Takeaways

 2. Phishing Challenges

-- How It Works: This game type is considered to be quite effective, as employees receive realistic phishing emails crafted by the security team.
+- How It Works: This game type is considered quite effective because employees receive realistic phishing emails crafted by the security team.
 They earn points for reporting and lose points for clicking.

 - Variations: